godotengine/godot-docs/tutorials/3d/fps_tutorial/part_six.rst

 * ``SIMPLE_AUDIO_PLAYER_SCENE``: The simple audio player scene.
 * ``created_audio``: A list to hold all of the simple audio players we create

-.. note:: If you want to add additional audio, you just need to add it to ``audio_clips``.
+.. note:: If you want to add additional audio, you need to add it to ``audio_clips``.
 No audio files are provided in this tutorial,
           so you will have to provide your own.

           One site I'd recommend is **GameSounds.xyz**.